RobertBemmann/pensieve/_posts/2023-07-20-intro-to-change-data-capture.md

         * by reading the transaction log we have lower latency and avoid increasing CPU load caused by frequent polling
     * Accurate: every change to a record is tracked
 * Cons
-    * requires higher system privileges for access to transaction logs
+    * requires higher system privileges for access to database transaction logs
     * requires expert knowledge in terms of setup (for example Kafka Connect and Kafka for using Debezium)
     * requires a high amount of storage
     * for Debezium to work the tables need to have a primary key